Exploring the Florida Everglades

 Explore the Everglades during the dry season.
 Dry conditions and lower temperatures bring about significant changes in the Everglades landscape - water levels drop and large numbers of animals congregate around remnant water holes, making wildlife viewing an easy endeavor.
 Birding is exceptional, as many species winter in the relative warmth of the South Florida wilds.

-Everglades National Park is the largest subtropical wilderness in the United States.
-Established in 1947, this 1.5 million-acre wilderness it is designated a Biosphere Reserve, a World Heritage Site, and a Wetland of International Importance.
+Everglades National Park is the largest subtropical wilderness in the United States and is designated a Biosphere Reserve, a World Heritage Site and a Wetland of International Importance.

 February in the Everglades